-Think your organization has real shared governance?
-The Forum for Shared Governance will begin to credential organizations that can demonstrate supporting evidence of such a program.
-Look for details to unfold this Fall or email firstname.lastname@example.org for details.
+Do you think your organization has shared governance?
+The Forum for Shared Governance has begun to credential organizations that can demonstrate supporting evidence of such a program.
+Jersey City Medical Center, Jersey City, NJ; Mercy Medical Center, Baltimore, MD; Nemours/Alfred I. duPont Hospital for Children, Wilmington, DE; and Conway Regional Medical Center, Conway, AR are some of the first organizations to be accredited.
+Look for details or email firstname.lastname@example.org for details.

 Meet Shaden Mustafa, a critical care and trauma nurse at Jersey City Medical Center, a stellar shared governance hospital.
 She joins recently appointed board members, Ashley Weaver, a clinical nurse at the Children’s Hospital of Philadelphia, Philadelphia, Pennsylvania, and, Annie Stibich, a staff nurse from Cleveland Clinic Hillcrest Hospital, Mayfield, Ohio.
 Nurses like them are truly the future of shared governance.